How Effective is Letrozole for Ovulation Induction?

-Ovulation induction is a great method for many that want to conceive but have irregular periods, anovulatory cycles, or other conditions such as polycystic ovarian syndrome (PCOS).
+Ovulation induction is a great method for many who want to conceive but have irregular periods, anovulatory cycles, or other conditions such as polycystic ovarian syndrome (PCOS).
 There are two medications heard frequently when discussing ovulation induction: clomiphene citrate and letrozole.
 Before we get too deep into the effectiveness of letrozole for ovulation induction, here’s a quick overview.

 Ovulation induction refers to a procedure or (more commonly) a medication that stimulates a woman’s ovaries in order to produce mature follicles and eggs.
-This is often done using oral medications that will cause the body to increase production of follicle stimulating hormone (FSH) a vital hormone for the production and development of ovarian follicles.
+This is often done using oral medications that will cause the body to increase production of follicle-stimulating hormone (FSH) a vital hormone for the production and development of ovarian follicles.
 Once these follicles and ova develop, the mature egg(s) will be released and await fertilization.
 Using timed intercourse or other fertility treatments like intrauterine insemination (IUI), sperm will be introduced and monitoring will occur for a few weeks to determine if conception occurred.

 It can be hard to track ovulation with irregular periods, or maybe you aren’t ovulating at all.
-Ovulation induction is done when someone has irregular cycles, PCOS, anovulatory cycles, or other unexplained infertility related to ovulation, hormonal imbalances, etc. Inducing ovulation may not be the best option for everyone, such as anyone that is not trying to conceive, those currently pregnant or breastfeeding, or those diagnosed with cancer and other serious health conditions.
+Ovulation induction is done when someone has irregular cycles, PCOS, anovulatory cycles, or other unexplained infertility related to ovulation, hormonal imbalances, etc. Inducing ovulation may not be the best option for everyone, such as anyone who is not trying to conceive, those currently pregnant or breastfeeding, or those diagnosed with cancer and other serious health conditions.
 If it’s determined that there is a potential for ovulation and that inducing follicular growth may encourage conception, and you’re a candidate for the prescription medication, then ovulation induction methods may proceed.

 Letrozole is often used to treat early breast cancer, but is regularly used off-label for ovulation induction, especially for patients living with PCOS.
-"Off-label" prescribing means that the FDA has approved a drug for one use, but healthcare providers can, and commonly do, prescribe drugs off-label to treat other conditions for which they were not approved by the FDA.
+[2-4] "Off-label" prescribing means that the FDA has approved a drug for one use, but healthcare providers can, and commonly do, prescribe drugs off-label to treat other conditions for which they were not approved by the FDA.
 In fact, multiple studies show more favorable results with letrozole than with clomiphene citrate; however, both have shown positive results in the past.
+[5-6]

 The dosage of your medication will depend on the discretion of your healthcare provider.
 The typical dose of letrozole for ovulation induction ranges from 2.5mg to 7.5mg/daily for up to five days.
 Letrozole needs to be taken every day during days three to seven of the menstrual cycle.
 Some data shows that increased dosages may have favorable results, but more research needs to be done.
 If you have specific questions about your dosage, be sure to ask your prescribing provider.